 The House That Johnny Built

-In just four years as football coach at Texas A&M in the 1950s, Paul “Bear” Bryant led his Aggies to an undefeated season and Southwest Conference championship, and produced the school’s first Heisman Trophy winner, John David Crow.
+In just four years as football coach at Texas A&M in the 1950s, Paul “Bear” Bryant led his Aggies to an undefeated season and a Southwest Conference championship, and produced the school’s first Heisman Trophy winner, John David Crow.

 Bryant left College Station at the end of the ’57 campaign to take the head coaching job at the University of Alabama, his alma mater.
 While helming the Crimson Tide, Bryant became a sporting legend.
 His teams dominated the Southeastern Conference, winning 14 league titles and six national championships.

 More than a half century later, Texas A&M finally followed in the Bear’s tracks and joined the SEC, leaving the Big 12 Conference and ending—at least to date—its long-standing football rivalry with the University of Texas.

 In 2012, the Aggies posted an 11-2 record in their first season of SEC play.
 That year, they earned a regular-season victory over an Alabama team which would go on to win the national title.
 In the season-ending Cotton Bowl game, the Aggies thrashed Oklahoma and finished fifth in the final Associated Press poll.

 That marked the school’s best end-of-year ranking since Bear Bryant’s 1956 squad went 9-0-1.

 The unexpected success of the Aggies’ inaugural SEC season took place under the leadership of a first-year head coach and the on-field direction of an unproven redshirt-freshman quarterback who went by the nickname of “Johnny Football.”